xsteadfastx/DoTheBackup/README.rst

       Commandline interface.

     Options:
-      --name TEXT  Run a specific job from the config.
+      -n, --name TEXT       Run a specific job from the config.
-      --test     Only prints the created commands that would be used.
+      -t, --test            Only prints the created commands that would be used.
+      --debug [debug|info]  Debug or verbose messages.
       --version             Show the version and exit.
       --help                Show this message and exit.

 .. |Build Status| image:: https://travis-ci.org/xsteadfastx/DoTheBackup.svg?branch=master